CROPS Mentoring is available to all students regardless of ethnicity, religion, race, gender or sexual orientation.

 • Recruited and trained 30 different mentors and currently have 21 of those mentoring in schools on a weekly basis.

-• In 2019 our mentors delivered over 1500 different mentoring sessions working with around 100 different students.
+• In 2024 our mentors delivered over 2000 different mentoring sessions

-• We are currently mentoring in 15 local secondary schools across Peterborough.
+• We are mentoring in most secondary schools and now expanding to primary across Peterborough

 She has helped me process a lot that has happened recently, she gives great advice and always makes sure I go home in a good mood.